 - In the event of travel to surrounding areas, students will be given a meal stipend to use at their own discretion

 - There will be at least two group meals.

 Additional Items to Consider

-Immunizations as required for both nursing department and foreign travel.
-A laptop with internet capability is required.
+- Immunizations as required for both nursing department and foreign travel, laptop with Internet capability required.